Written by Team ParentCircle and published on 03 June 2021.

 Do you know that wax is a part of the ear's natural cleaning process?
 But sometimes the body may produce more wax than normal.
 This is when you should consider cleaning your toddler's ear wax

-Geeta Sanjeev, an IT professional, noticed that her four-year-old son was constantly scratching his left ear and poking it with his fingers.
-She thought it was a case of ear infection and took him to a paediatrician.
-To her surprise, the doctor said it was a case of ear wax accumulation and he recommended her to take him to an ENT specialist for removal.
-Geeta is not the only mother whose son suffers from ear wax accumulation.
+Geeta Sanjeev noticed that her four-year-old son was constantly scratching his left ear and poking it with his fingers.
+She thought it was a case of an ear infection and took him to a pediatrician.
+To her surprise, the doctor said it was a case of ear wax accumulation and recommended that she take him to an ENT specialist for removal.

 Earwax build-up in toddlers is a common issue.
-Whenever parents see earwax in their children’s ears, they reach for the earbud to get rid of the accumulated earwax.
+Whenever parents see earwax in their children's ears, they reach for the earbud to get rid of the accumulated earwax.
+But what is the right way to remove it?
 If untreated, earwax can turn hard and dry, which can lead to hearing problems.

-Earwax is a substance that is secreted in the outer ear canals.
-It primarily protects the skin of the human ear canal.
+A substance that is secreted in the outer ear canals, earwax primarily protects the skin of the human ear canal.
 In addition, it provides protection against water, insects and other types of fungi and bacteria.
 The major components of earwax are fatty acids, alcohols, squalene, and cholesterol.
 Ear wax is also known as 'cerumen.'